FergusDevelopmentLLC/pies_api/README.md

 ## Blog post

-Blog post that details a build of a Ruby on Rails API and a React/Redux front end that is informed by this project
+Blog post that details a build of a Ruby on Rails API and a React/Redux front end that is informed by this project.
 https://will-carter.medium.com/reacting-redoing-learning-a643cf0a9966

 ## Video walkthrough